Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Method

 \paragraph{Equivariant Feed-Forward Network} This module updates $\mH_i$ and $\vec{\mX}_i$ for each atom individually.
 We denote each row of $\mH_i$ as $\vh$, and $\vec{\mX}_i$ as $\vec{\vx}$.
 We first calculate the centroids of the block:

-Then we obtain the relative coordinate $\Delta\vec{\vx}$ as well as the distance representation ($\vr$) between each atom and the centroid:
+Then we obtain the relative coordinate $\Delta\vec{\vx}$ between each atom and the centroid to derive corresponding distance representation $\vr$:

-where $C = 1$ is a constant and used to avoid exploding numerical values~\citep{satorras2021n}.
-The centroids and the distance representation are then integrated into the updating process of $\vh$ and $\vec{\vx}$ to let each atom be aware of the geometric context of its block, where $\phi_x$ is an MLP that returns a scalar:
+The centroids and the distance representation are subsequently integrated into the updating process of $\vh$ and $\vec{\vx}$ to let each atom be aware of the geometric context of its block, where $\phi_h, \sigma_x$ are MLPs:

-\paragraph{Equivariant Layer Normalization} Layer normalization is known to stabilize and accelerate the training of deep neural networks~\citep{ba2016layer} and is also an essential component in the well-known Transformer~\citep{vaswani2017attention}.
-The challenge here is that we need to additionally consider the symmetry of the 3D world (i.e. E(3)-equivariance) when normalizing the coordinates.
+\paragraph{Equivariant Layer Normalization} Layer normalization is known to stabilize and accelerate the training of deep neural networks~\citep{ba2016layer,vaswani2017attention}.
+The challenge here is that we need to additionally consider E(3)-equivariance when normalizing the coordinates.
 To this end, we first extract the centroid of the entire graph as $\E[\vec{\tX}]$, where $\vec{\tX}$ collects the coordinates of all atoms in all blocks.
 Then we exert layer normalization on the hidden vectors and coordinates of individual atoms as follows:

-where $\bm{\gamma}, \bm{\beta}$, and $\sigma$ are learnable parameters, and $\mathrm{Var}[\vec{\tX} - \E[\vec{\tX}]]$ calculates the variation of all atom coordinates with respect to the centroid.
+where $\bm{\gamma}, \bm{\beta}$, and $\sigma$ are learnable parameters, and $\mathrm{Var}[\vec{\tX}]$ calculates the variation of all atom coordinates with respect to the centroid.
 Therefore, the coordinates, after subtracting the centroid of all atoms, are first normalized to standard Gaussian distribution and then scaled with $\sigma$ before recovering the centroid.
+In addition, to further reflect the rescaling of the coordinates into hidden features, we inject the following update before applying the above layer normalization:

+where $\phi_{\mathrm{LN}}$ is an MLP.
+In contrast to existing literature which only implements layer normalization on E(3)-invariant features~\citep{tholke2022torchmd, liao2022equiformer} or node-wise velocities~\citep{zaidi2022pre}, ours works on both E(3)-invariant features and E(3)-equivariant coordinates.

 Thanks to the E(3)-equivariance of each module, GET, which is the cascading of these modules in each layer, also conforms to the symmetry of the 3D world.
-We provide the proof in Appendix~\ref{app:e3equi}.
+We provide the proof in Appendix~\ref{app:e3equi} and complexity analysis in Appendix~\ref{app:complexity}.